cockroachlabs/cockroachdb-runbook-template/README.md

 **Platform**  is a set of compatible hardware, virtualized or containerized hardware, as well as related structures, on which CockroachDB can be run.
 Platform examples are bare metal x86\_64, AWS EC2, Google Cloud Platform, Microsoft Azure, VMware vSphere, Docker, Kubernetes.

 ---

+## Monitoring Section

+The monitoring section is designed to be independent from the monitoring platform The structure for each alert is
+ - the endpoint to get the metric (http)
+ - the rule(s) to trigger the alerts (english)
+ - what to do when an alert is triggered (english)
+For the purposes of the monitoring section contained in this repo, implementing the rules in the monitoring solution of the user's choice is the operator's responsibility.
+If the guidance is unclear, please let your account team know and we will provide further assistance.

+---